Are you wondering what are the best souvenirs from Ireland you should bring back home, whether for a loved one or yourself?

 You can shop for most of these Irish food items on the Food Ireland website.
 Click here to head there now!

-If you are looking for some fun souvenirs to buy in Ireland, then here are a few ideas.
+If you are looking for the best Ireland souvenirs that won’t break the bank, then here are a few ideas.

-Guinness memorabilia – Guinness is a name long associated with Ireland and among Guinness souvenirs, you will find coasters, bottle openers, hats, mugs, sweaters and more.
+Guinness is a name long associated with Ireland and among Guinness souvenirs, you will find coasters, bottle openers, hats, mugs, sweaters, and more.